Discover Green Cay Wetlands Nature Center in South Florida for Alligators, Iguanas, Birds and Wildlife

 Beyond water purification, Green Cay is a biodiversity hub.
 It provides a sanctuary for over 250 bird species, from wading herons and egrets to noisy common gallinules and rare roseate spoonbills.
 Alligators, turtles, otters, and even bobcats thrive in its marshes, cypress swamps, and hammock islands.
 By controlling floods, storing carbon, and fostering wildlife, Green Cay proves that conservation is both practical and essential, making it a must visit for anyone who values Florida’s environmental legacy.

-Green Cay is about to get even bigger and better!
+Green Cay Wetlands is about to get even bigger and better!
 The Phase II expansion is set to open in late 2026.
 This $40 to $50 million project will add 63 acres of new wetlands, trails, and lakes, reachable from Flavor Pict Road.
 Soon, you’ll be able to kayak, paddleboard, fish, or hike new paths, opening up more ways to enjoy the preserve.
 The Reclamation Education and Center for Advanced Purification, or RECAP, will use cutting edge tech to clean 2 million gallons of water a day, helping keep our water supply strong.
-A new learning center with a picnic area will make it even easier to learn about conservation.
-Construction started in April 2024, and it won’t close the current boardwalk, so you can still visit while the expansion takes shape.

-Frequently Asked Questions about Visiting Green Cay Wetlands and Nature Center
+Frequently Asked Questions about Visiting Green Cay Wetlands Nature Center

 Is Green Cay Wetlands free to visit?